cython/cython/docs/src/tutorial/profiling_tutorial.rst

            1    0.000    0.000    4.406    4.406 <string>:1(<module>)
            1    0.000    0.000    0.000    0.000 {method 'disable' of '_lsprof.Profiler' objects}

 We gained 1.8 seconds.
 Not too shabby.
-Comparing the output to the previous, we see that recip_square function got faster while the approx_pi function has not changed a lot.
+Comparing the output to the previous, we see that the ``recip_square()`` function got faster while the ``approx_pi()`` function has not changed a lot.
 Let's concentrate on the recip_square function a bit more.
-First note, that this function is not to be called from code outside of our module;
-so it would be wise to turn it into a cdef to reduce call overhead.
+First, note that this function is not to be called from code outside of our module; so it would be wise to turn it into a cdef to reduce call overhead.
 We should also get rid of the power operator: it is turned into a pow(i,2) function call by Cython, but we could instead just write i*i which could be faster.
 The whole function is also a good candidate for inlining.
 Let's look at the necessary changes for these ideas:

 .. literalinclude:: ../../examples/tutorial/profiling_tutorial/calc_pi_3.pyx

+Note that the ``except`` declaration is needed in the signature of ``recip_square()`` in order to propagate division by zero errors.

 Now running the profile script yields: